After three years of local impact Restart Network came to an end in May 2019. Read our story in our Impact Report

 Restart Network does not aim to make a profit as defined in Article 3 (2) in the statutes.
 The proceeds resulting from activities are used solely to accomplish the statutory goals.

 The members of the board receive no compensation for their activities according to Article 5 (5) of the statutes.
 Board members may receive a proportionate reimbursement for expenses that were incurred while performing board duties.
 If applicable, the foundation plans to compensate program managers who work full-time at a discounted rate due to the non-profit nature of the activities performed (Annex 3).
 There are no more than two full-time employees acting as program managers needed to perform the educational activities specified in 4.1.
 Their salary will be derived from the salary levels appropriate for equivalent job positions provided by the Nationale Beroepengids, e.g. social worker in non-profit organization (Annex 2).
 Program managers may compensate their expenses incurred while performing work duties if approved by the board.
 Program managers may also request compensation in the form of benefits (e.g. skills training) if approved by the board.
 Members of the advisory board are not eligible for any form of compensation.

 Restart Network’s board of directors is composed of: Chairwoman: Melissa Ablett, Secretary: Nick Yap and Treasurer: Job Nijs.
 The main responsibilities of the board as a whole are establish policy plan and updating it on a yearly basis, ensuring adherence to the organization’s policy plan, prepare and publish timely impact reports, ensuring transparency by engaging independent auditors and publishing financial reports, representing the foundation and its interests to external stakeholders.

-For an overview of all our activities please refer to our program-specific website about Restart ONE.
-The first impact report as well as financial report will be released at the ONE Program graduation on May 3rd, 2019.
+For an overview of all our activities please refer to our program-specific website about The ONE Program.
+Our impact report as well as financial report will be released at the ONE Program graduation on May 3rd, 2019.
 We hope to see you there.